JetBrains/kotlin-multiplatform-dev-docs/topics/overview/kmp-overview.md

 Thousands of multiplatform libraries are available for networking, storage, dependency injection, testing, UI, serialization, and more.

-Browse them on [klibs.io](https://klibs.io), JetBrains' search platform for Kotlin Multiplatform libraries.
+Browse them on [klibs.io](https://klibs.io), a search platform maintained by JetBrains.

 ## Adopt Kotlin Multiplatform at scale